 After you’ve listened to this episode, look through the resources that follow below, watch the two documentaries we recommend, be prepared to be outraged by the prejudice Bayard Rustin endured, and be inspired by his persistence in the fight for equality and social justice.

 Read Bayard Rustin’s 1987 New York Times obituary here.
 It identifies his partner Walter Naegle as his “administrative assistant and adopted son.”
 For a biography of Rustin, check out John d’Emilio’s Lost Prophet: The Life and Times of Bayard Rustin here.
-To read Rustin’s own words, explore Time on Two Crosses: The Collected Writings of Bayard Rustin, the Man behind the March on Washington, written by Jacqueline Houtman, Michael G. Long, and Walter Naegle; you can find it, along with a teacher discussion guide, here.
+For young readers, there’s the biography Troublemaker for Justice: The Story of Bayard Rustin, the Man behind the March on Washington, written by Jacqueline Houtman, Michael G. Long, and Walter Naegle; you can find it, along with a teacher discussion guide, here.

 Listen to this episode of the State of the Re:Union podcast to learn about Rustin’s indelible contributions to the civil rights movement.
 And find out about PBS’s award-winning POV documentary Brother Outsider: The Life of Bayard Rustin here.
 In 2013 Democracy Now! aired an episode devoted to Rustin.
 The show includes Rustin’s partner Walter Naegle, Rustin’s biographer John d’Emilio, and former chairman of the NAACP Julian Bond.
 Watch part 1 and part 2.